-Section 9: SERIOUS OFFENDERS ASSESSMENT UNIT (SOAU)
+Section 10: SERIOUS OFFENDERS ASSESSMENT UNIT (SOAU)

-- The SOAU conducts comprehensive psychological assessments within the first six months of sentencing to assist in 'whole of sentence' case management planning for identified sexual and violent offenders.
-The rationale of a 'front-end' assessment is to increase opportunity for motivational enhancement and channel offenders into appropriate programs in a timely fashion prior to their Earliest Release Date (ERD).
-The team operates from a dedicated 27 bed unit in MSPC Area 1. - Since 2007 all newly sentenced SORC offenders have been automatically referred to the SOAU.
-Offenders are identified for assessment by a) referral directly from Serious Offenders Review Council, b) referral from the Commissioner CSNSW (generally via the Serious Sex Offenders Assessment Committee) and c) monthly data received from Corporate Research Evaluation and Statistics (CRES) flagging newly sentenced sexual and violent offenders.
-While the focus of the unit is the beginning of sentence, on occasions the Director, SVOTP has engaged the services of this unit to complete reports to the State Parole Authority.
+- 10.1 The SOAU conducts comprehensive psychological assessments within the early stages of sentencing to assist in 'whole of sentence' case management planning for identified sexual and violent offenders.
+The rationale of a 'front-end' assessment is to increase opportunity for motivational enhancement and channel offenders into appropriate programs in a timely fashion prior to their Earliest Release Date (ERD). - 10.2 Since 2007 all newly sentenced SORC offenders have been automatically referred to the SOAU.
+Offenders are also identified for assessment by (a) referral directly from Serious Offenders Review Council, (b) referral from the Commissioner CSNSW (generally via the Serious Sex Offenders Assessment Committee) and (c) monthly data received from Corporate Research Evaluation and Statistics (CRES) flagging newly sentenced sexual and violent offenders.

-Section 10: THE COUNCIL'S SECRETARIAT
+Section 11: THE COUNCIL'S SECRETARIAT

-- 10.1 The administrative support staff of the Council is accommodated at Newington House within the Silverwater Correctional Complex.
-The small Secretariat consisting of the Executive Officer & Registrar and ten staff, is responsible for carrying out all secretarial and clerical work for the Council to enable it to fulfil its statutory responsibilities. - The Council wishes to place on record its indebtedness to the Executive Officer & Registrar and Secretariat staff and to acknowledge the dedication, hard work and commitment of each of the members thereof. - 10.3 The contact details for the Council Secretariat are:
+- 11.1 The administrative support staff of the Council is accommodated at Newington House within the Silverwater Correctional Complex.
+The small Secretariat consisting of the Executive Officer & Registrar and eleven staff, is responsible for carrying out all secretarial and clerical work for the Council to enable it to fulfil its statutory responsibilities. - 11.2 The Council wishes to place on record its indebtedness to the Executive Officer & Registrar and Secretariat staff and to acknowledge the dedication, hard work and commitment of each of the members thereof. - 11.3 The contact details for the Council Secretariat are:

-Executive Officer and Registrar Serious Offenders Review Council Private Bag 144 SILVERWATER NSW 1811
+Executive Officer and Registrar Serious Offenders Review Council Private Bag 144 SILVERWATER NSW 1811 Annual Report for the year ended December 2013